Materials Characterization Facility

 Dynamic Light Scattering (DLS) and Static Light Scattering (SLS) Plate Reader

-Four-point conductivity probe
+Four-point probe conductivity station

 Keithley™ DMM 7510 multimeter, pneumatically actuated probe station, and micrometer thickness gauge for wafer resistivity measurements.